 (b) to a registry of the High Court of New Zealand not later than 10 days before the first day on which you are required to attend (in which case you must obtain from the Registrar of the High Court of New Zealand a receipt of the documents or things produced and send a copy of the receipt by fax to the Central Office of the Supreme Court together with a copy of the subpoena).

 [Form 23 inserted in Gazette 16 Jul 1999 p.
-3196.]
+3196; amended in Gazette 21 Feb 2007 p.
+546.]

 No. 23A